 Car being towed after accident in snow storm

-Tow trucks need warning lights on the exterior and interior of their rig.
+Tow trucks need a warning light bar on the exterior and interior of their rig.
 High-intensity white and amber-flashing LED lights will warn motorists when a tow truck driver is “at work.”
 Whether braving snowy roads to pull a minivan out of the ditch, or assisting the police at a traffic stop, tow truck drivers need lighting equipment to make sure drivers, especially distracted drivers, know they are on the road.
 When highways and roadways get hectic, and darkness ensues, tow truck drivers need LEDs.
-Tow truck lighting requirements vary based on state statutes.
+Tow truck lighting requirements, such as the use of a tow light bar, vary based on state statutes.
 Below, we’ll go over the basics and provide you with examples of where you can find more information to help you choose things like strobe lights for vehicles.

 Understanding Legislation Regarding Tow Truck Light Usage

 If you are going to outfit tow trucks and other roadside assistance vehicles with warning LEDs, you need to understand the legislation that governs this type of usage.
-In general, general lighting requirements are handled by The National Highway Traffic Safety Administration (NHTSA), the Federal Motor Vehicle Safety Standard (FMVSS), and The Federal Motor Carrier Safety Administration (FMCSA).
+In general, general emergency light bars for trucks, along with other emergency lighting requirements are handled by The National Highway Traffic Safety Administration (NHTSA), the Federal Motor Vehicle Safety Standard (FMVSS), and The Federal Motor Carrier Safety Administration (FMCSA).
 The NHTSA applies regulations to new tow trucks, and FMCSA applies to tow trucks that are already in service.
 While the agencies cover different topics, they are closely related.
 The relationships overlap because the FMCSA and many states require a tow truck to meet FMVSS requirements when the vehicle was built.